 - Proof of your relationship (for instance if they’re your husband or your wife they have to submit the marriage certificate).

 - Proof you have been granted a student visa beforehand.

 At first, they will be issued a temporary residence permit in the UK for 30 days.
 Once they enter the UK they must have to make an appointment at the closest UK Visa and Citizenship Application Services (UKVCAS) for collecting their biometric information to authenticate their identity.

-Biometric information contains some of your personal data including name, date, place of birth, immigration status, your accessibility on public funds like health services and also your fingerprints and a facial image.
+Biometric information contains some of your personal data including name, date, place of birth, immigration status, your accessibility to public funds like health services, and also your fingerprints and a facial image.